 - 3 pm: booked our last LL for 5 pm on Smuggler’s Run

 That gave us four rides with shorter waits for us when we hopped over from Epcot later that day.

 We could have added to the attractions by purchasing Individual Lightning Lanes for both Mickey and Minnie’s Railway and Rise of the Resistance, which would have given us 6 of the top attractions lined up for the evening.

 Both were available to purchase at 7 am for us as Disney Hotel Resort guests, but we decided not to spend the money on those rides at this time.

 We have another hack for riding both of these attractions without paying a dime!

 One of the greatest benefits of staying at a Disney World Resort hotel these days is the 30-minute early entry perk.

 It doesn’t sound like much, and to be honest, we were naysayers ourselves.

 But the truth is: that 30-minute early entry may actually be longer than you think- and worth getting up for!

-Hotel resort guests on all Disney properties may enter each park each day up 30 minutes before the official opening.
+Hotel resort guests on all Disney properties may enter each park each day up to 30 minutes before the official opening.